lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 38.2.9.2

-#### Young Men Whose Parents Are Divorced
+#### Young Men Whose Parents Are Not Married (Including Divorced)

-A young man whose parents are divorced may be ordained to Aaronic Priesthood offices only with the permission of the parent(s) with legal custody.
+A young man may be ordained to Aaronic Priesthood offices when the bishop obtains verbal permission from the parents or guardians.
+Permission is not required from a parent or guardian who has no legal basis for opposing the ordination.

 If the young man goes by the surname of his stepfather, he may be ordained in that name.
 This is true even if he has not been formally adopted.
 However, the